 Direct Subsidized/Direct Unsubsidized/Direct Parent PLUS/Federal Perkins Loans - Borrowers must be enrolled at least half-time (six credits) to receive federal loans.
 (Note: graduate students must be enrolled in at least six graduate credits to receive loans).
 Dependent students whose parents are borrowing a Parent PLUS Loan must also be enrolled at least half-time.

 Direct Subsidized Loan - Subsidized Loans are available to undergraduate students with financial need.
 The U.S. Department of Education pays the interest while you are in school at least half-time.

 Direct Unsubsidized Loan - Unsubsidized Loans are available to undergraduate and graduate students; there is not a requirement to demonstrate financial need.
 Students are responsible for paying the interest on the Unsubsidized Loan during all periods.
-If you chose not to pay the interest while you are in school, your interest will accrue and be capitalized (that is, your interest will be added to the principal amount of your loan).
+If you choose not to pay the interest while you are in school, your interest will accrue and be capitalized (that is, your interest will be added to the principal amount of your loan).

 Revisions - The financial aid award provided is valid to the extent that the information upon which it is based is accurate at the time of the award and remains accurate throughout the award period.
 Any change in student circumstances, as noted below, will void the Award Letter and require that a revision be made.
 Revisions may also be necessary due to changes in funds made available to the University by governmental or other sources or due to any other circumstances, including errors in the award itself, in order to prevent overawards and to maintain the integrity of the financial aid programs according to governing laws and regulations.
 Slippery Rock University does not guarantee substitution of funds for any portion of the award which is declined by the student or reduced by government agencies.